NIRVANA: Structured Pruning Reimagined for Large Language Model Compression: Related Work

 \subsection{LLM-based Pruning}

 Recent unstructured pruning methods, such as SparseGPT~\citep{pmlr-v202-frantar23a} and Wanda~\citep{sun2023wanda}, have proposed efficient one-shot pruning strategies that remove individual weights based on local reconstruction error or activation-aware criteria.
 While effective in preserving accuracy, their irregular sparsity patterns limit practical speedups on existing hardware accelerators.
+To bridge the gap between unstructured and structured sparsity, LLM-Barber~\citep{su2025llmbarberblockawarerebuildersparsity} proposes a block-aware rebuilder for semi-structured masks, aiming to balance flexibility and hardware efficiency.

 In contrast, structured pruning methods aim to remove entire neurons, attention heads, or layers, enabling more hardware-friendly sparsity.
 Representative approaches include LLM-Pruner~\citep{NEURIPS2023_44956951}, Sheared Llama~\citep{xia2024shearedllamaacceleratinglanguage}, and SlimGPT~\citep{slimgpt}, which prune model components based on local importance scores.
-However, these methods typically ignore the underlying optimization dynamics and treat attention and MLP modules uniformly, potentially leading to sub-optimal performance.
+More recently, Olica~\citep{he2025olica} and SlimLLM~\citep{guo2025slimllm} have pushed the boundaries of structured pruning by refining importance estimation metrics.
+However, these methods typically treat attention and MLP modules uniformly or may face challenges with the reduced redundancy in Grouped Query Attention (GQA) architectures.